huyuzheng/Mixup/README.md

 # Mixup
-Experiments for Kernel mixup on MNIST and CIFAR 10.
+Experiments for RF mixup on MNIST and CIFAR 10.